Smithn1205/National-Park-Clone-Website/README.md

 # National-Park-Website
-This is a clone website of the Sanjay Gandhi National Park.
+This is a clone website of the Sanjay Gandhi National Park developed using HTML & CSS.